 FRONTLINE continues its new monthly magazine program with the lead story “Money and March Madness,” an inside look at the multi-billion dollar business of college sports and the NCAA’s brand of amateur athletics, airing Tuesday, March 29, 2011, at 9 P.M.
 ET (check local listings).
 In the San Francisco Bay area, it will air on Sunday, April 3, at 7 p.m. on KQED and on Monday, April 4, at 10 pm on KTEH.

-FRONTLINE correspondent Lowell Bergman interviews Sonny Vaccaro, a former marketing executive at Nike, Adidas, and Reebok who, in the late 1970s, was instrumental in the commercialization of college basketball.
+In it, FRONTLINE correspondent Professor Lowell Bergman interviews Sonny Vaccaro, a former marketing executive at Nike, Adidas, and Reebok who, in the late 1970s, was instrumental in the commercialization of college basketball.
 As he and his employers profited off the game, so did the NCAA, which now boasts a 14-year, $10.8 billion television contract for March Madness.

 But, Vaccaro points out, there’s something wrong when everybody’s making money “except the kids.”